 What is mortgage underwriting?

 An underwriter analyzes the information on your application form.
-They then check that your claims are accurate using your supporting documentation and third-party checks.
-And, finally, they decide how likely you are to repay the loan in a responsible way.
+They then check that your claims about your financial situation are accurate using your supporting documentation and third-party checks.
+And, finally, they decide how likely you are to repay the loan amount in a responsible way.
 On that basis, your application may be approved, approved with conditions, denied or suspended.

 What steps does the mortgage underwriting process include?